\textit{Ab initio} Wannier-representation-based calculations of photocurrent in semiconductors and metals: Results and discussions

 Here we study LPGE, SLPGE and CPGE of a group-IV monochalcogenide monolayer - monolayer GeS.
+Our results shown in Fig. \ref{fig:ges} are in agreement with previous theoretical ones\citep{ibanez2018ab,mu2021pure,panday2019injection}, e.g., our calculated LPGE is in agreement with that of Ref. \citenum{ibanez2018ab} (Fig. \ref{fig:ges}(d)).
+We also compare LPGE by our method and the conventional method (Fig. \ref{fig:ges}(d)).
+It is found that with $t^{\mathrm{deg}}=\hbar\Gamma^{\left(2\right)}=\hbar\Gamma$=0.01 eV, two methods predict very similar results.
+This observation is similar to GaAs case.
+Additionally, we find that with $t^{\mathrm{deg}}=\hbar\Gamma^{\left(2\right)}=10^{-4}$ eV and $\hbar\Gamma$=0.01 eV, theoretical results by two methods are also consistent but are slightly different from those with $t^{\mathrm{deg}}=\hbar\Gamma^{\left(2\right)}=\hbar\Gamma$=0.01 eV when k meshes are converged, as we have checked.
+Therefore, calculated LPGE coefficients by our method and the conventional method are $\Gamma^{\left(2\right)}$- and $t^{\mathrm{deg}}$-dependent respectively, which indicates that the treatment of near-degenerate subspaces has important effects on LPGE coefficients.

-Our results shown in Fig. \ref{fig:ges} are in good agreement with previous theoretical ones\cite{mu2021pure,panday2019injection}.
-Similar to monolayer WS$_{2}$, from Fig. \ref{fig:ges}(b) and (c), we find pure spin currents perpendicular to charge currents, which is again due to the presence of in-plane mirror symmetry $\mathcal{M}_{x}$: $k_{x}\rightarrow-k_{x}$.
-Further, we observe strong CPGE (Fig. \ref{fig:ges}(d)), 30 times stronger than LPGE.
-According to previous theoretical works\cite{watanabe2021chiral,dai2023recent,panday2019injection}, as monolayer GeS is nonmagnetic, its CPGE is mainly attributed to the injection current, where the DC photocurrent is determined by the inter-band parts of $\frac{D\rho^{(n)}}{D{\bf k}}$ (Appendix A) and the intra-band part of the current operator ${\bf j}^{c/s_{\gamma}}$.
-Strong CPGE due to injection current has been predicted in ferroelectric group-IV monochalcogenide monolayers including GeS, GeSe, SnS and SnSe, and it is attributed to various factors in these materials such as anisotropy, in-plane polarization and wave function delocalization.\cite{panday2019injection}
+Similar to monolayer WS$_{2}$, from Fig. \ref{fig:ges}(c) and (e), we find pure spin currents perpendicular to charge currents, which is again due to the presence of in-plane mirror symmetry $\mathcal{M}_{x}$: $k_{x}\rightarrow-k_{x}$.
+Further, we observe strong CPGE (Fig. \ref{fig:ges}(f)), 40 times stronger than LPGE.
+According to previous theoretical works\citep{watanabe2021chiral,dai2023recent,panday2019injection}, as monolayer GeS is nonmagnetic, its CPGE is mainly attributed to the injection current, which is the intraband-interband contribution to BPVE (see Sec. \ref{subsec:different-parts-of-BPVE}).
+Strong CPGE due to injection current has been predicted in ferroelectric group-IV monochalcogenide monolayers including GeS, GeSe, SnS and SnSe, and it is attributed to various factors in these materials such as anisotropy, in-plane polarization and wave function delocalization.\citep{panday2019injection}